-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, Xbox One

 This third-person action RPG is based on the mega-popular The Hobbit and Lord of the Rings series.
 Middle-earth: Shadow of War is set after the events of The Hobbit but before Lord of the Rings.
 Fans of Tolkien’s work will be very pleased with this open-world title.
-Players follow Ranger Talion and the spirit of the eld lord Celebrimbor as they forge a new Ring of Power.
-They hope to use the ring to fight against the evil Sauron.
-The third-person sword-based combat makes this game worth playing even for those who aren’t already huge fans of Tolkiens world.
+Players follow Ranger Talion and the spirit of the eld lord Celebrimbor as they forge a new Ring of Power in the hopes of using it to fight against the evil Sauron.
+The third-person sword-based combat makes this game worth playing even for those who aren’t already huge fans of Tolkien’s world.

 #38 Batman: Arkham City